Steve Law’s meticulous new transcriptions of Gershwin’s piano playing.

 Jack’s recreations and virtuoso arrangements of concert works and film scores (called Authentic Gershwin in 4 volumes on the ASV label made in the 1990s) are a must hear for any fan of Gershwin.
 The scale of Jack’s achievement and it’s historical importance in preserving this music on disc cannot be over estimated.
 Jack is undoubtedly one of the world’s foremost experts on Gershwin.

-My quest was to put down exactly what Gershwin played, including wrong notes when it added to the sound of the music.
+My quest was to put down exactly what Gershwin played, including wrong notes when I felt it added to the the music.
 I have been pretty ego-less in going about this but now I feel I have a duty to Gershwin to get my own work off the computer and into the hands of Gershwin fans and historians.

 To do a transcription properly you have to literally hear every note from bass to top and eliminate possible overtones.
-It’s not easy but you cannot resort to guess work, you need to actually hear it to be sure.
+It’s not easy and you cannot resort to guess work, you need to actually hear it to be sure.
 There are times when a chord is debatable – especially when wrong notes are played.
-At some point there has to be a limit to how long you can keep perfecting a transcription, and maybe there will never be a way of hearing it perfectly by ear or computer software – maybe it doesn’t matter – but that’s part of the obsession of transcribing this music.
+At some point there has to be a limit to how long you can keep perfecting a transcription, and maybe there will never be a way of hearing it perfectly by ear or computer software.

-Most the note for note published transcriptions of jazz piano I have seen are really bad.
-I don’t know if I’m one of the best in the world at transcribing piano (actually that’s quite likely LOL), or if these published arrangers are simplifying things on purpose or simply hacks.
-It annoys me that there are so many poor arrangements and transcriptions circulating on the internet.
+Many note for note published transcriptions of jazz piano I have seen are really bad.
+I don’t know if I’m one of the best in the world at transcribing piano (quite likely, LOL), or if these published arrangers are simplifying things or just very bad at what they do.

 Gershwin’s piano rolls